 Cited references are relevant but not recent and they need to be updated.

 Supplementary file is important to understand this technical report

+We thank the review for the positive comments and agree that additional recent references will strengthen the paper.
+To this aim we have added several more recent references related to PM2.5 prediction (using statistical/predictive methods for either CTM, AOD, or both CTM and AOD).

 Review 3